shirelepfl/CMT-Project/README.md

 ### Dependencies

 On the C code, the libraries that need to be included are: stdio.h, stdlib.h, math.h and string.h.
-The version of MatLab we used is the one from 2025.
+The version of MatLab we used is the one from 2025 (the colors in the visualization are different from the 2021b version).

 ### Build